 Later that night, as he tucked the girls in bed,

-And he said a prayer for Santa and next years flight
+He said a prayer for Santa and next years flight,

 And may we all spread your kindness on to each other.”